ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_model.md

 function Clapeyron.transform_params(::Type{PCSAFT},params)
     # params is a Dict{String,ClapeyronParam}
     sigma = params["sigma"]
-    # We reescale the sigma values
+    # We rescale the sigma values
     sigma.values .*= 1e-10

     # If k is not provided, it will be not be considered